 One person’s experience of a disability is rarely the same as another’s, even if they have the same type of disability.
-It is important to remember that everyone’s story is unique and the best way to find out how someone feels about disability is to get to know that person and in a respectful and appropriate manner ask them what they are willing to share with you.
+It is important to remember that everyone’s story is unique and the best way to find out how someone feels about disability is to get to know that person and in a respectful and appropriate manner, and ask them what they are willing to share with you.

 There is rich diversity within the disability community and it is helpful to remember that there is a wide spectrum of impairments.
 For example, not all wheelchair users have the same mobility, some may have a lot of function in their hands and arms and others may only have mobility in their neck and head.
-Persons who have intellectual disabilities vary greatly in their cognitive ability and not persons who have autism spectrum disorder exhibit the same behaviour and abilities.
+Persons who have intellectual disabilities vary greatly in their cognitive ability and not all persons who have autism spectrum disorder exhibit the same behaviours and abilities.
 People who have vision impairment can have a wide range of sight related issues and the effect of them can range from low vision to blindness.
-People can even have more than one impairment and are said to have multiple disabilities.
+People who have more than one impairment are said to have multiple disabilities.

 Having a disability does not define an individual, yet it is also an important part of how they experience and interact with the world.